 UGVS CiP 3: The doctor manages pelvic floor dysfunction using non-surgical methods.
-Key Skills Descriptors Demonstrates conservative management of pelvic floor dysfunction Recognises the importance of non-surgical management in the treatment pathway and explain this to patients.
-Manages patients with agreed clinical pathways and evidence-based guidelines.
-Is aware of referral of patients to physiotherapists and nurse specialists at an early stage of the treatment pathway.
+Key skills Descriptors Demonstrates conservative management of pelvic floor dysfunction Recognises the importance of non-surgical management in the treatment pathway and explains this to patients.
+Manages patients using agreed clinical pathways and evidence-based guidelines.
+Is aware of referral of patients to physiotherapists and nurse specialists at an early stage in the treatment pathway.
 Works in a multidisciplinary team and liaises appropriately with community continence services.
-Counsel patients on containment measures and support groups.
-Demonstrates conservative management of overactive bladder syndrome Analyses charts (frequency, frequency/volume, input/output) and counsels accordingly.
-Recognises the role of drug therapy for women with overactive bladder symptoms including pharmacological action and interactions and adverse effects.
-Implements drug therapy appropriately and counsels on success and adverse effects.
+Counsels patients on containment measures and support groups.

+Demonstrates conservative management of overactive bladder syndrome Analyses charts (frequency, frequency/volume, input/output) and counsels the patient accordingly.
+Recognises the role of drug therapy for patients with overactive bladder symptoms, including pharmacological action, interactions and adverse effects.
+Implements drug therapy appropriately and counsels patients on its success and adverse effects.
 Manages patients with mixed urinary incontinence as part of a multidisciplinary team.
-Demonstrates conservative management of stress urinary incontinence Assesses pelvic floor strength Instructs patients on the role of pelvic floor muscle assessment and training, and other physical therapies, and refers onto colleagues as appropriate.
-Demonstrates non-surgical management of pelvic organ prolapse Assesses and manages complications of vaginal pessaries as part of a multidisciplinary team, referring on to other specialties when appropriate.
-Recognises indications for anorectal investigation and treatment Counsels on simple treatments for faecal incontinence and obstructive defaecation and refers appropriately.
+Demonstrates conservative management of stress urinary incontinence (SUI) Assesses pelvic floor strength.
+Instructs patients on the role of pelvic floor muscle assessment and training, and other physical therapies, and refers on to colleagues, as appropriate.
+Demonstrates non-surgical management of pelvic organ prolapse Assesses and manages complications of vaginal pessaries as part of a multidisciplinary team, referring on to other specialities as appropriate.
+Recognises indications for anorectal investigation and treatment Counsels patients on simple treatments for faecal incontinence and obstructive defaecation and refers appropriately.